jklemke/docker-bootstrap-express-node/README.md

 # docker-bootstrap-express-node
-A basic express-node.js web site running inside a docker container.
-Uses a volume on the host machine to hold the html and js files.
+A basic express-node.js web site running inside a docker container. www directory on the host machine holds html and js files.

+###
+a number of shells scripts are included for docker trial and error testing